Writing Covering Letters

-- Electronic upload or email submission are the most common and the most desirable methods of submitting applications to construction recruitment agencies and to construction employers.
+Simple upload or email submission are the most common and the most desirable methods of submitting applications to construction recruitment agencies and to construction employers.
 Most companies prefer this method as it is easier and quicker to process and respond to the applications received.

 Within a covering letter indicate the title or job reference to a particular job, role type or location you are applying for, or details explaining the particular section of construction you are most interested in.
 Just as people don’t like spam email, recruiters and employers respond better to personalised applications.

 Recruiters appreciate it if you mention the advert or referral source that prompted your application.